Tips for Traveling Without Triggering Chronic Back and Leg Pain

 - Stretch: While you’re up and moving, add a few easy stretches to the mix to further stretch out your back and legs.
 Deep knee bends while supporting yourself with a wall or lunges against your car’s bumper are both good ways to alleviate pressure on your lumbar spine.

 When you get to your destination, remember to keep up with the stretches and exercises prescribed by your chiropractor to maintain a healthy spine until you return home.
-Once you’re back, you may want to turn to the experts at Posture Works in San Francisco, CA, and Denver, CO, for a spinal adjustment or other chiropractic treatment to potentially alleviate the stress your spine endured throughout the journey.
-Through our Chiropractic BioPhysics (CBP) techniques, we may be able to soothe pain brought on by traveling and set you up for a more comfortable lifestyle.
+Once you’re back, you may want to turn to the experts for chiropractic treatment in San Francisco, CA to potentially alleviate the stress your spine endured throughout the journey.
+Through our Chiropractic BioPhysics (CBP) techniques, Posture Works may be able to soothe pain brought on by traveling and set you up for a more comfortable lifestyle.

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.